Description

 Similar names: gully plugging with stem cuttings, check dams from stem cuttings, brushwood check dams, live check dams

-Gully rehabilitation with stem cuttings is an intervention that “plugs” gullies by building check dams made of tree stem cuttings, to control erosion and runoff.
-These living barriers are pretty efficient in slowing down runoff water and stopping the sediment that gradually fills up the gullies.
-Field research has proven that they work well in soils of sandy/loamy texture, where the performances of these check dams, made of tree stem cuttings, are greater than the ones of stone dams, due to rooted poles and the root system of the living barrier.
+Gully rehabilitation with stem cuttings is an intervention that “plugs” particularly active gullies and streams by building check dams made of stem cuttings to control erosion and runoff.
+These living barriers are efficient in slowing down runoff water and stopping sediment buildup in the gullies.
+Field research has proven that they work well in soils of sandy/loamy texture, where the performances of these dams, made of tree stem cuttings, are greater than ones made of stone dams due to rooted poles and the stabilised root system of the living barrier.

 PRE-CONDITIONS FOR IMPLEMENTATION

-- The durability of the check dam is determined by size and dimensions of the dam, the site conditions, and the availability of suitable materials.
+- The durability of the check dam is determined by the size and dimensions of the gully, site conditions such as soil type and sloping, as well as the availability of suitable materials.

 METHOD OF APPLICATION